irishmango/orbit-portfolio/README.md

 # Orbit

 Orbit is a **task management & collaboration app** built with **Flutter** and **Firebase**.
-It showcases modern mobile development practices including real-time collaboration, chat, and even an **AI chatbot teammate**.
+It showcases modern mobile development practices including real-time collaboration and chat.

 ---